razrotenberg/Midier/README.md

 If you are connecting your Arduino to a computer, you should use a software to convert these MIDI commands into sound.
 Many DAW software can do that.
 For example: Ableton, Cubase, Logic Pro, GarageBand, Pro Tools, and many more.

+## Debugging

+Debug mode is supported in *Midier*.

+In debug mode, the library writes debug traces to the serial connection.
+These traces are visible in the Arduino Serial Monitor.

+MIDI notes are not being played in debug mode.

+To enable debug mode, uncomment line #3 in [debug.h](src/debug/debug.h).
+This declares a preprocessor macro called `DEBUG` which is respected in the macros `TRACE_*()`.

 ## Classes

 ### Interval